-FPT_FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU_FLT.2) and where therefore a malfunction could occur.
+FPT_FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur:

+exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU_FLT.2) and where therefore a malfunction could occur.

-- Dependencies: No dependencies - Refinement: The term "failure" above also covers "circumstances".
-The TOE prevents failures for the "circumstances" defined above. - Application note: The secure state is maintained by TOE's detectors.
+Dependencies: No dependencies

+Refinement: The term "failure" above also covers "circumstances".
+The TOE prevents failures for the "circumstances" defined above.

+Application note: The secure state is maintained by TOE's detectors.
 The TOE's detectors are monitoring the failure occurs.
+The failures are abnormal detectors that detect out of the specified range.
+If the failures are happen, the TOE goes into secure state.
 This satisfies the FPT_FLS.1 "Failure with preservation of secure state."